What is the difference between an abstract class and an interface?

 Most Recent java Faqs

-- How to convert a given array to a list in Java?
+- How to schedule a job in Java?

 Most Viewed java Faqs